Rent vs Buy in Charlotte NC?

 - Interest rates/home prices are projected to increase in 2015

 - Rents continue to rise while the cost of home ownership is at near all time lows

 As you might have guessed by the stats above, if you have saved a bit, and expect to be here in Charlotte for at least a few years, home ownership makes sense, it may be a condo/townhouse if you’d prefer less maintenance.

 Is the lack of a down payment holding you back?
 Ask Me About Our Low and NO Down Payment Loan Options

-The benefits of home ownership include (data from a Harvard study on the financial benefits of home ownership):
+(data from a Harvard study on the financial benefits of home ownership)

 - You’re paying for housing whether you own or rent – why not pay your mortgage instead of your landlord’s?
 And deduct if from your taxes too!

 - Owning is a form of forced savings.
 When paying a mortgage, you’re increasing the equity in your home and your overall wealth